-Figure 32

-This section also provides links to the National Reports Analyzer.
+The National Reports section also provides links to the National Reports pages with Analyzer.
 This is an electronic facility which is intended to assist users to aggregate and analyse data according to selected Parties, geographic areas, economic groups and other criteria.